RALPH,

 recordings'.
 If purchance the sound desk captured the warm humanity of this

-performance, the CD of this concert will be a treasure
+performance, the CD of this concert will be a treasure beyond words.

 God bless you and yours, Ralph.
 Thank you for blessing us.